mbendtsen/touch_issue_net_core/README.md

 1. Build and run
 1. Touch/tap the white area.

-Actual: Two event is shown, PreviewMouseDown and PreviewTouchDown.
+Actual: Two event is shown, `PreviewMouseDown` and `PreviewTouchDown`.
 Touch scrolling works.